-This chapter prescribes accounts relating to the government's financial operations.
-The Department of the Treasury (Treasury), Bureau of the Fiscal Service (Fiscal Service), and the Office of Management and Budget (OMB) assign the accounts to entities.
+This chapter describes accounts relating to the government's financial operations.
+The Department of the Treasury (Treasury), Bureau of the Fiscal Service (Fiscal Service), and the Office of Management and Budget (OMB) establish, assign, and maintain the accounts and reporting attributes for entities.

 Section 1510—Scope and Applicability

 This chapter describes accounts that are to be used by Federal Program Agencies (FPA) for financial operations.

 Title 31 United States Code 3513 prescribes authority to the Secretary of the Treasury to organize the accounting functions and procedures and financial reports to develop an effective and coordinated system of accounting and financial reporting that integrates and consolidates the accounting results of the federal government.